 STEM introduces students to practical science, technology, engineering and mathematics through a hands-on approach that engages their natural curiosity and imagination in creative problem solving.
 Examples of these hands-on approaches include the assembly and application of robots, creating electrical circuits, computer programming, and designing sustainable “green” buildings.

-Similar to the structure of Masconomet’s successful Global Diploma, the new STEM Diploma will have a curriculum with a concentration of courses in the fields of science, technology, engineering and math.
+Similar to the structure of Masconomet’s successful Global Diploma, the new STEM Pathway will have a curriculum with a concentration of courses in the fields of science, technology, engineering and math.